Slide RulesIndex by Makers & Retailers

 "Slide Rules - Index by Makers & Retailers" showing 1 items.

-- This plastic instrument consists of a white rectangular plastic sheet that slides between two white discs.
-The discs are held together with black plastic bars and metal grommets.
-The rectangular sheet is marked in green on both sides, with a polar grid and rectangular grid on one side and a polar grid on the other side.
+- In this instrument a white rectangular plastic sheet slides between two white discs that are held together with black plastic bars and metal grommets.
+The sheet is marked in green on both sides, with a polar grid and rectangular grid on one side and a polar grid on the other side.
 The front disc has scales for altitude computations at the top and for air speed computations at the bottom.
 The back disc has a scale to correct direction readings for wind and a scale for converting temperature readings from degrees Centigrade to Fahrenheit.
 The center of the back disc is clear for viewing the grid.
 A salmon plastic sheath stores the instrument.

 - The device is marked on the front: DALTON DEAD RECKONING COMPUTER (/) TYPE E-6B.
 It also is marked: WEEMS SYSTEM OF NAVIGATION (/) (A DIVISION OF JEPPESEN & CO.) (/) DENVER, COLORADO; PAT.
 NO. 2,097,118.
 The grid is marked in pencil: FL[IGH]T OFF COURSE (/) 2 MILES/SQUARE.
 The back of the disc is also marked in pencil.
 The three lines in the clear part of the disc are illegible, but below the temperature conversion scale, the marks read: 3.5° F/1000'.
 A ring at the top of one black plastic bar is marked: U.S. PAT.
 3,112,875.